Money Saving Pages

 There are more ways to save money when trying to maintain your health.

-• Cut your medical expenses by making exercise and healthy eating a habit.
+• Cut your medical expenses by making exercise and healthy eating a habit; regular movement and a healthy diet can reduce your risk for various health concerns and save you money in the long run.

-• You can save money on prescriptions not only by buying generic, but also by buying larger supplies, like a 90 day supply instead of a monthly supply.
+• You can save money on prescriptions or daily supplements not only by buying generic, but also by buying larger supplies, like a 90-day supply instead of a monthly supply.

 • Take advantage of wellness benefits offered through your job.
 Many employers give incentives for participation in exercise and other health programs.

-• Quitting smoking won’t just save money on cigarettes but also reduce the risk of diseases like cancer and heart disease, potentially saving thousands of dollars in the future.
+• Quitting smoking won’t just save money on cigarettes but also reduce the risk of diseases like cancer and heart disease, potentially saving tens of thousands of dollars in the future.

-• Getting a flu vaccine at a drug store or pharmacy is cheaper than going to the doctor’s office.
+• Getting a flu vaccine at a drug store or pharmacy is cheaper than going to the doctor’s office, though many vaccines like this are covered by health insurance.

 • Pick a prescription drug plan based on the drugs you take.
 Plans charge different copays and they sometimes vary by more than $100 a month for the same drug.